brandur/sorg/content/drafts/postgres-default.md

 ## Constraints, relaxed by necessity (#constraints)

-Because it wasn't possible to cheaply add a `DEFAULT` column, it also wasn't possible to add a column set to `NOT NULL`.
+Because it's not possible to cheaply add a `DEFAULT` column, it's also not possible to add a column set to `NOT NULL`.
 By definition non-null columns need to have values for every row, and you can't add one to a non-empty table without specifying what values the existing data should have, and that takes `DEFAULT`.

-You could still get a non-nullcolumn by first adding it as nullable, running a migration to add values to every existing row, then altering the table with `SET NOT NULL`.
-Even that isn't perfectly safe because `SET NOT NULL` requires a full stable scan (as it verifies the new constraint across all existing data) which is also `ACCESS EXCLUSIVE`, but it's faster than a rewrite.
+You can still get a non-null column by first adding it as nullable, running a migration to add values to every existing row, then altering the table with `SET NOT NULL`, but even that's not perfectly safe because `SET NOT NULL` requires a full stable scan as it verifies the new constraint across all existing data.
+The scan is faster than a rewrite, but still needs an `ACCESS EXCLUSIVE` lock.

-The amount of effort involved in getting a new non-null column in any large relation meant that in practice you wouldn't bother.
-It was either too time consuming or too dangerous.
+The amount of effort involved in getting a new non-null column into any large relation means that in practice you often don't bother.
+It's either too time consuming or too dangerous.

 ## Why bother with non-null anyway? (#why-bother)